anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 Without a VPP token, you can still search and get [free iOS apps through the App Store](add-apps-ios.md).
 However, to install the app on the device, the device user must sign in with an Apple ID.

-1. On the **iOS Device Management** page, click the **VPP Tokens** tab.
+1. Go to **Tenant Settings** > **VPP Tokens**.
-2. Click **Open Apple School Manager** and sign in with your school's Apple ID, not your personal one.
+2. Select **Add token**.
-3. Follow the steps in Apple School Manage to create and download the token.
-Save the token to your local drive.
+3. Name the VPP token and then follow the onscreen instructions to create the token.
-4. Return to the Intune for Education portal.
-Enter the Apple ID that you used to sign in to Apple School Manager.
+    1. Sign in to Apple School Manager to create and download a token.
+Use your school's Apple ID to sign in, not your personal one.
-5. Click the folder icon to browse your computer's files.
-Select the token file that you downloaded and saved earlier.
+    2. Return to the Intune for Education portal and enter the Apple ID you used to sign in to Apple School Manager.
-6. Choose the location of your school's devices.
+    3. Upload the VPP token file and then select the region where your devices are.
-7. If you don't want to enable automatic app updates, switch the setting to disable them.
+    4. Enable or disable automatic app updates.
-8. Click **Save**.
+4. Select **Save** to add the token to Intune.

 Tokens expire every 365 days.
 Tokens are needed to manage VPP-purchased apps, so [you'll need to renew them yearly](renew-ios-certificate-token.md).

 ### What's a managed device?
 To help you understand the difference between a managed and unmanaged device, let's look at the following scenario.